 It’s commonplace to look at a company’s acquisition news and be puzzled by how the move fits in with the buyer’s vision.
-One need only looks at LinkedIn’s acquisition by Microsoft in 2016 as an example.
+One need only look at LinkedIn’s acquisition by Microsoft in 2016 as an example.
 In its largest deal to date, the Redmond, Wash.-based technology company spent more than $26 billion to acquire a professional social network.
 But why?

 When looking at the pairing of these two companies, it’s all about the synergies around the professional workplace.
 On one hand, Microsoft brings the productivity tools (e.g. document management, spreadsheets, presentations, intranet communication, messaging, and email), that corporations and individuals are habitually using for years, while LinkedIn provides access to the networking capabilities people need to advance to the next level of their respective careers.

 Nine months after the close of the acquisition, we’ve begun seeing more integrations between the two companies.
 Microsoft declared in a filing with the Securities and Exchange Commission (SEC) that the deal was because of a shared mission around “empowering power and organizations” with its aim of helping people “achieve more” and LinkedIn focused on being “more productive and successful.”
 It’s an intersection of two different graphs that these companies believe will establish a more perfect professional world.